golang-leipzig/golang-leipzig.github.io/tmp/golang-leipzig-30-lu-summary.md

 On Tuesday night (2022-09-20), Leipzig's Go Programming Language Meetup [1] had scheduled a meetup, but alas their usual meeting place was part of an exclusion zone - due to a old WW2 bomb find nearby [2].
+Hard luck!
+However, ...

 Lancaster University Leipzig graciously offered a room on a very short notice and allowed us to gather a dozen people (and more online) for a great